admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * SME Refactor does not work? (example: SMC -> event element) -- done
 * SME / Qualifiers / "Add preset": error while loading presets (Ifx serialize) -- done
 * SME / Qualifiers / value / multi line / title string wrong -- done
-* SMC / Add Prop / does not focus new Prop -- open, frustrated :-(
-* CDs / Add CD / does not focus new CD!! (but has a unique id...) -- same issue :-(
 * new CD / IEC61360 / "EN?" language makes no sense (either "", "en")
-  casing!!! -- changed to be configurable via "DefaultLang"
+  casing!!! -- done, changed to be configurable via "DefaultLang"
-* Entity / add specificAssetId .. does not work
-* when Find/ Replace: before invoke "Replace all", "Start" needs to be invoked!
 * when auto-load, "Save as .." will not point the the intended directory -- fixed (?)
 * AssetInformation could be NULL -> trouble for serialization -- introduced "SilentFix30",
-  already warnings existed
+  already warnings existed -- somehow done
-* convert V2.0/Cardinality to SMT/Cardinality
+* convert V2.0/Cardinality to SMT/Cardinality -- done
-* SMT assessment: check if embedded data spec (e.g. IEC61360) is present
+* SMT assessment: check if embedded data spec (e.g. IEC61360) is present -- done
+* "Qualifiers (all) / Migrate to extension"" can be activated w/o edit mode -- done
+* When adding a predefined qualifier it would be great to also set the (new attribute) qualifierKind automatically. -- Done, was just a matter of configuring qualifier-presets.json
+* Copy/paste does not work for submodels (neither Buffer, nor copy recursively) -- buffer works, copy recursively is fishy

 ## Notes (influencing todos)